Jseo09/CSICproject/README.md

 - Hayden Sutton
    - Made updates to the borrowing books classes
    - Created some updates using the feedback given
+           - cleaned the codes and created more less-complexed codes
    - Updated the code for easier reading and efficiency
 - Juliet Udeh
   - Built on what Jin had.
   - Provided changes to the logic of our methods to ensure code efficiency and readability.
   - Provided comments to the code.
-     - Provided Logic for the following methods:
+     - Provided logics for the efficiency of the following methods:
        - In Library Class:
           - getCount
           - borrowBook